 Jandyl has been with Second Harvest as a supporter, board member and employee for over 20 years.
 She is excited about coaching clients in the kitchen and teaching them about the fun and health benefits of creating wholesome, scratch cooked meals in their own kitchens.
 Jandyl is an avid gardener, food preserver and certified Master Composter.
 She is also a retired Ironman triathlete and very proud Grandma.

-Mindy - SNAP Education Manager
+Mindy Wallis - Nutrition Education Manager

 Mindy joined the nutrition team in 2016 to help create and implement nutrition education plans for partner agencies.
 She also supervises Second Harvest’s Washington Service Corps team and the school Mobile Food Bank program.
 Most recently, Wallis worked as an educator with Food $ense at Washington State University Extension, and as a healthy living coordinator at YMCA of the Inland Northwest, overseeing and assisting with community programs such as diabetes prevention, youth obesity prevention, LIVESTRONG at the YMCA, cardiac rehab, and other nutrition and health-related initiatives.
 Wallis, a registered dietician, earned her Bachelors of Science in exercise physiology and nutrition from Washington State University in 2009.